monokano/Glyphs-Scripts/README.md

 ## Description

+### Make Rect Path
+  * Adds a rectangular path to the glyph.
+  * The settings are as follows:.
+      * Target Glyph: Selection/All.
+      * Rectangle type: White (enclosed rule)/Black (Fill).
+         * You can set the line width.
+      * Rectangular Size: Body/Bounds (Path Area).
+         * You can set the offset value.
+      * Whether to empty the glyph before adding a rectangular path.

+#### How to use
+This script has the panel window.
+Configure the settings on the window and press the Run button.
+Requires Python module.

 ### Switch Direction
   * Toggle the writing direction of Edit View to update the info display.

 #### How to use
 This script has the panel window.
 Push the buttons on the panel to switch.
+Requires Python module.

 ### Make vrt2 Glyph
   * Creates a new vrt2 (.rotat) glyph based on the selected glyphs.